 Today, we seek to change your mind!

 For starters, you can earn a ton of points with the Citi Premier Card and the Citi Prestige Card thanks to some of their lucrative bonus categories.
-Throw in the fact that you can pair either card with the Citi Double Cash to earn 2x on all purchases and you’re really onto something.
+Throw in the fact that you can pair either card with the Citi Double Cash Card to earn 1% on purchases and 1% back on payments to effectively earn 2% on all purchases and you’re really onto something.

 So, with that in mind, the 10xTravel team is going to share how they would use 100,000 Citi ThankYou Points to book some amazing trips.

 Citi Premier Card